 Ten years later, two retrospective exhibitions took place in Salford and Oldham.
 But it was not until 2013 when curator Anna Douglas was researching photographers of the early 1960s, that she by chance came across the Lowry centre’s website and discovered Shirley Baker.
 Anna then featured Shirley’s work in her exhibition in Nottingham, Saturday Night Sunday Morning: the authentic moment in British Photography, which brought Shirley’s work to wider critical attention.

 Shirley’s first London solo exhibition Women and Children; and Loitering Men took place at The Photographer’s Gallery, London in 2015.
 This was also curated by Anna Douglas and was one of the gallery’s most highly attended exhibitions.
 The accompanying book was also a success and the first and second editions sold out before the end of the show.
 The exhibition showed in Madrid for Summer 2016 and toured to Manchester Art Gallery for Summer 2017.

 The Photographers’ Gallery featured some of Shirley’s street photographs on their stand at Photo London 2016, a major annual international photography fair held at Somerset House.

-Coinciding with Photo London in May of 2016 Photofusion launched On the Beach – an exhibition of Shirley’s lesser known work from the 1970’s.
+Coinciding with Photo London in May of 2016 Photofusion launched On the Beach – an exhibition of Shirley’s lesser known work from the 1970s.
 It comprised of photographs taken on the beaches of Blackpool – a northern English seaside town, and was contrasted with images captured on the beaches of the South of France.
-On the Beach, curated by Anna Douglas.
-This exhibition toured to the Grundy Art Gallery in Blackpool for summer 2017
+On the Beach, curated by Anna Douglas also toured to the Grundy Art Gallery in Blackpool for summer 2017